 Out of these 8 qualities, how man can be completed by a robot?
 2 or 3 at most – that’s less than half!
 Gone are the days of ‘attention to detail’ and a ‘typing speed of in excess of 50wpm’!!

-The perfect candidate, according to this post, was someone that has a solid understanding of the P2P workflow, an ability to partner with technical teams and build strong cross functional relationships, a deep curiosity and passion for automation and process improvement, and the ability to manage highly impactful projects.
+The perfect candidate, according to this post, was someone that has a solid understanding of the P2P workflow, and an ability to partner with technical teams and build strong cross functional relationships, a deep curiosity and passion for automation and process improvement, and the ability to manage highly impactful projects.
 We need someone to analyse the invoicing and payments process/systems, identify efficiency opportunities, and lead projects to streamline and automate.

 The emphasis on human interactions working alongside automation is clear throughout this role.